 Fannie Mae continues to rely on support from Treasury to eliminate any net worth deficits Fannie Mae may experience in the future, which would otherwise trigger Fannie Mae's being placed into receivership.
 Based on consideration of all of the relevant conditions and events affecting Fannie Mae's operations, including its dependence on the U.S. Government, Fannie Mae continues to operate as a going concern and in accordance with FHFA's provision of authority.
 Fannie Mae remains liable for all of Fannie Mae's obligations, including its contractual payment obligations under the Collateral Administration Agreement and the Capital Contribution Agreement.
-The Senior Preferred Stock Purchase Agreement is intended to enhance Fannie Mae's ability to meet its obligations.
-While the Senior Preferred Stock Purchase Agreement provides holders of Fannie Mae's debt securities limited rights to bring proceedings against Treasury if Fannie Mae fails to fulfill its payment obligations, Noteholders will not have the benefit of these rights as the Notes will not be debt obligations of Fannie Mae.
+The Senior Preferred Stock Purchase Agreement provides holders of Fannie Mae's debt securities limited rights to bring proceedings against Treasury if Fannie Mae fails to fulfill its payment obligations, Noteholders will not have the benefit of these rights as the Notes will not be debt obligations of Fannie Mae.